Chen's inequality for C-totally real submanifolds in a generalized $(\kappa ,\mu)$-space form: Preliminaries

 \begin{theorem}[\cite{carriazo.Tripathi:Generalizedspaceforms}] Let $ M(f_1, \ldots, f_6)$ be a generalized $(\kappa ,\mu)$-space form.
 If $M$ is a Sasakian manifold, then $f_2=f_3=f_1-1.$ \end{theorem} \begin{theorem}[\cite{carriazo.Tripathi:Generalizedspaceforms}] Let $ M(f_1, \ldots, f_6)$ be a generalized $(\kappa ,\mu)$-space form.
 If $M$ is a contact metric manifold with $f_3=f_1-1$, then it is a Sasakian manifold. \end{theorem}

-A submanifold $M$ in a contact manifold is called a C-totally real submanifold if every tangent vector of $M$ belongs to the contact distribution \cite{yamaguchi:c-totallyrealsubmanifolds}.
-Thus, a submanifold $M$ in a contact metric manifold is a C-totally real submanifold if $\xi$ is normal to $M$.
-A submanifold $M$ in an almost contact metric manifold is called anti-invariant if $\phi(TM)\subset T^\bot(M)$ \cite{yano:Antiinvariantsubmanifolds}.
+Let $M$ be a submanifold in a contact manifold $\tilde{M}$. $M$ is called a $C$-totally real submanifold if every tangent vector of $M$ belongs to the contact distribution \cite{yamaguchi:c-totallyrealsubmanifolds}.
+Thus, $M$ is a $C$-totally real submanifold if $\xi$ is normal to $M$.
+A submanifold $M$ in an almost contact metric manifold $\tilde{M}$ is called anti-invariant if $\phi(TM)\subset T^\bot(M)$ \cite{yano:Antiinvariantsubmanifolds}.
 If a submanifold $M$ in a contact metric manifold is normal to the structure vector field $\xi$, then it is anti-invariant.
-Thus C-totally real submanifolds in a contact metric manifold are anti-invariant, as they are normal to $\xi.$ For a C-totally real submanifold in a contact metric manifold we have $\langle A_\xi X,Y\rangle=-\langle\~\co_X\xi,Y\rangle=\langle\phi X+\phi hX,Y\rangle,$ which implies that
+Thus $C$-totally real submanifolds in a contact metric manifold are anti-invariant, as they are normal to $\xi.$ For a $C$-totally real submanifold in a contact metric manifold we have $\langle A_\xi X,Y\rangle=-\langle\~\co_X\xi,Y\rangle=\langle\phi X+\phi hX,Y\rangle,$ which implies that

-where $(\phi h)^T$ is the tangential part of $\phi h X$ for all $X\in\Gamma(TM)$.
+where $(\phi h)^T$ is the tangential part of $\phi h X$ for all $X\in\x(M)$.

 We state the following Lemmas of Chen for later uses. \begin{lemma}[B. Y. Chen \cite{chen:Somepinching}] If $a_1,\ldots,a_n,a_{n+1}$ are $n+1 (n>1)$ real numbers such that

 then $2a_1a_2\geq a_{n+1}$, with equality holding if and only if $a_1+a_2=a_3=\ldots=a_n$. \end{lemma}